Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Related Work

+Graph Learning is an important technology which can be used for many fields, such as interest recommendation \cite{wu2022gcrec}, biological informatics \cite{hu2023scdfc}, knowledge graph \cite{liang2023learn, ji2021survey, meng2023sarf}, smart city \cite{gao2023spatiotemporal}, and community detection \cite{CCGC}, etc. In these fields, researchers denote people or items as nodes, and the relationships between them are considered as edges.
+In this way, many real-world relationships can be represented as graphs.
+Deep graph learning aims to mine the important information or laws in these graphs, which generates representation vector for each node.
+Such representations can be utilized for many downstream tasks, such as link prediction, node classification, node clustering, etc. These downstream tasks can be seen as the application pattern of the above fields.
+Based on this, graph learning can also help multi-modal modeling \cite{liang2022reasoning, liang2023structure}, information fusion \cite{DMG_ICML, zhou2023multi}, and relation discovery \cite{Liangke_SymCLKG_TKDE, mo2023multiplex}, etc. Mechanistic issues about graph learning such as security, trustworthy, and interpretability are also gradually coming to the attention of researchers \cite{yu2023g}.

-Graph Learning is an important technology which can be used for many fields, such as interest recommendation \cite{mao2016multirelational}, biological informatics \cite{bai2019quantum}, knowledge graph \cite{liang2022reasoning}, and community detection \cite{sun2021graph}, etc. Generally, graph data can be divided into static graph data and dynamic graph data.
-The most essential difference between them is whether the data contains interaction time information \cite{fang2022scalable, liu2022embglobal}.
+Further, graph data has many different classifications, such as heterogeneous graphs \cite{wang2019heterogeneous}, hypergraphs \cite{wu2023hypergraph, wu2023simplicial}, and so on.
+Here, we mainly discuss the classification based on temporal information, i.e., static and dynamic graphs.
+The most essential difference between them is whether the data contains interaction time information \cite{fang2022scalable, gan2022multigraph}.